 When Support Groups Make You Feel Worse

-Support groups are meant to offer the insight of others who "get it" but for some people, they can be terrifying and depressing.
+Support groups are meant to offer the insight of others who "get it," but for some people, they can be terrifying—or depressing.

 Daly and Newton / Getty

 The day I was diagnosed with a bladder condition called interstitial cystitis (IC), I joined a Facebook group called IC Warriors.
 There, I learned about dietary guidelines and supplements that became helpful to my recovery.
 I also learned how bad my condition could get.
 People talked about being unable to work, have sex, or function successfully day-to-day.
 My depression grew as I started worrying I could reach that point.